Aquafina-water-bottle/jp-mining-note/docs/docs/setupchanges.md

 This version of JMdict contains many things ontop of the the definition, including example sentences, antonyms, etc.

-There are certain issues with exporting the definition with default settings.
+When exporting this dictionary with default settings, the entries are sometimes displayed in list format instead of compact format.
-If you are using JMdict extra, set the `opt-jmdict-list-format` Yomichan template option to `true`.
+If you want a consistently compact format, set the `opt-jmdict-list-format` Yomichan template option to `true`.
 For example: